SchulzLab/JAMI/docs/index.rst

   Supplemental Figure 2: JAMI inferred ceRNA network for known ceRNAs reported in [Tay2014]_.

-We arranged nodes according to the Figure 1 in [Tay2014]_ for facilitating a comparison but it appears that the actual ceRNA network is much denserthan what was established in the literature.
+We arranged nodes according to the Figure 1 in [Tay2014]_ for facilitating a comparison but it appears that the actual ceRNA network is much denser than what was established in the literature.
 Rearranging this plot in a circular fashion makes it a bit easier on the eye:

 .. figure:: _static/tay_et_al_circular.png